 iPad officially reports that only videos in MP4, MOV and M4V file formats can be supported.
 So if you happen to have some media files in other formats like AVI, 3GP, AVCHD etc. which are recorded by your phone camera or Canon camcorder, if you want to add video to iPad Keynote on Mac, you have to convert the video to iPad friendly format first.

-To do to video to iPad conversion, a professional iSkysoft Video Converter for Mac is a great helper which provides you with superb fast conversion speed, while keep the target videos in good quality as well. what's more, with the app, you can edit you videos briefly.
+To do to video to iPad conversion, a professional iSkysoft iMedia Converter Deluxe (Windows version) is a great helper which provides you with superb fast conversion speed, while keep the target videos in good quality as well. what's more, with the app, you can edit you videos briefly.
 What's more important is that for saving your time, the tool even offers an predefined setting for iPad.